czbiohub-sf/polymorphism_sarscov2_diagnostics/README.md

 See `./data/qPCR_values.tsv`.

 ### Analysis and Figures
 The tree was generated via [Nextstrain's augur](https://github.com/nextstrain/augur), v10.0.0.
-The config files used are located in `nextstrain-config`.
+The config files used are located in `tree/nextstrain-config`.

 Figure 1 was generated in PRISM.
-Figure 2 was generated using the code found in `figures/fig2.rmd`.
+Figure 2 was generated using the code found in `tree/figure/`.